ryanrowe2/StockTradingAI-Project/README.md

 ### 6. Reinforcement Learning (RL) Integration

 We have also prototyped a Q-learning agent to explore RL-based trading strategies.
-Although this README focuses on the Bayesian network optimization, our RL component demonstrates another frontier of decision-making in our system.
+Our RL component demonstrates another frontier of decision-making in our system.

 *Key Snippet from `rl_agent.py`:*